caiannello/Pugputer6309/Hardware/all-in-one/README.md

 -------------------------------------------------------------------------------
 This board is combination of all existing Pugputer 6309 circuit cards.

-WARNING: Some of those cards aren't yet tested!
-I put the chances of this board needing an ugly bodge at about 75%  :D
+WARNING: Since some cards aren't yet tested!
+I put the chances of this big board needing some bodges at around 75%  :D

 Features
   11.3" x 3.5" size